SEND

 Assessing and reviewing pupils' progress towards outcomes

-We will follow the graduated approach and the four-part cycle of assess, plan, do, review.
+We will follow the graduated approach and the four-part cycle of assess, plan, do and review.

 The teacher’s assessment and experience of the pupil